This is a question you hear often: Why don’t I have an even tan? Or…why are my tanning results different from others?

 Worse – if you’re someone who wants to enjoy their baths to the fullest with their exfoliator or body scrub.
 Like shaving or waxing, scrubbing your skin can remove tans as well.

-All you can do is to be gentle on your skin as it heals over time.
+All you can do is be gentle on your skin as it heals over time.

 Even inside tanning beds, your face and torso steal the spotlight from your lower extremities.
 It leaves your legs away from the attention it deserves inside tanning beds.